The Media Botched the Covington Catholic Story

 By now the gathering of Covington Catholic boys watching the scene has grown to 10 or 12, some of them in MAGA hats.
 They are about 15 feet away, and while the conflict is surely beyond their range of experience, it also includes biblical explication, something with which they are familiar.

-“Don’t stand to the side and mock,” the speaker orders the boys, who do not appear to be mocking him; “Bring y’all cracker ass up here and make a statement.”
+“Don’t stand to the side and mock,” the speaker orders the boys, who do not appear to be mocking him.
+“Bring y’all cracker ass up here and make a statement.”
 The boys turn away and begin walking back to the larger group.

 “You little dirty-ass crackers.
 Your day coming.
 Your day coming … ’cause your little dusty asses wouldn’t walk down a street in a black neighborhood, and go walk up on nobody playing no games like that,” he calls after them, but they take no notice.
 “Yeah, ’cause I will stick my foot in your little ass.”

 By now the Native American ceremony has begun, and the attendees have linked arms and begun dancing.
 “They just don’t know who they are,” one of the Black Hebrew Israelites says remorsefully to another.
-Earlier, he had called them “Uncle Tomahawks.”
+Earlier he had called them “Uncle Tomahawks.”

 The boys have given up on him.
 They have joined the larger group, and together they all begin doing some school-spirit cheers; they hum the stadium-staple opening bars of “Seven Nation Army” and jump up and down, dancing to it.
-Later, they would say that their chaperones had allowed them to sing school-spirit songs instead of engaging with the slurs hurled by the Black Hebrew Israelites.
+Later they would say that their chaperones had allowed them to sing school-spirit songs instead of engaging with the slurs hurled by the Black Hebrew Israelites.

 And then you hear the sound of drumming, and Phillips appears with several other drummers, all of them headed to the large group of boys.
 “Here come Gad!” says the Black Hebrew Israelite excitedly.
 His religion teaches that Native Americans are one of the 12 tribes of Israel, Gad.
 Apparently he thinks that his relentless attack on the Native Americans has led some of them to confront the white people.
 “Here come Gad!” he says again, but he is soon disappointed.
 “Gad not playing!
 He came to the rescue!” he says in disgust.

 The drummers head to the boys, and keep playing.
 The boys, who had been jumping to “Seven Nation Army,” start jumping in time to the drumming.
-Phillips takes a step toward the group, and then—as they part to admit him—he walks into it.
+Phillips takes a step toward the group, and then—as it parts to admit him—he walks into it.
 Here the Black Hebrew Israelites’ footage is of no help, as Phillips has moved into the crowd.

-Now, we may look at the viral video—or, as CNN chyron called it, the “heartbreaking viral video”—as well as the many others that have since emerged, none of which has so far revealed the boys to be chanting anything about a wall or about making America great again.
+Now we may look at the viral video—or, as a CNN chyron called it, the “heartbreaking viral video”—as well as the many others that have since emerged, none of which has so far revealed the boys to be chanting anything about a wall or about making America great again.
 Phillips keeps walking into the group, they make room for him, and then—the smiling boy.
 One of the videos shows him doing something unusual.
-At one point he turns away from Phillips, stops smiling, and locks eyes with another kid, shaking his head, seeming to say the word no. This is consistent with the long, harrowing statement that the smiling boy, would release at the end of the weekend, in which he offered an explanation for his actions that is consistent with the video footage that has so far emerged, and revealed what happened to him in the 48 hours after Americans set to work doxxing him and threatening his family with violence.
-As of this writing, it seems that the smiling boy, Nick Sandman is the one person who tried to be respectful of Phillips and who encouraged the other boys to do the same.
-And for this, he has been by far the most harshly treated of any of the people involved in the afternoon’s mess at the Memorial.
+At one point he turns away from Phillips, stops smiling, and locks eyes with another kid, shaking his head, seeming to say the word no. This is consistent with the long, harrowing statement that the smiling boy would release at the end of the weekend, in which he offered an explanation for his actions that is consistent with the video footage that has so far emerged, and revealed what happened to him in the 48 hours after Americans set to work doxing him and threatening his family with violence.
+As of this writing, it seems that the smiling boy, Nick Sandmann, is the one person who tried to be respectful of Phillips and who encouraged the other boys to do the same.
+And for this, he has been by far the most harshly treated of any of the people involved in the afternoon’s mess at the Lincoln Memorial.

 I recommend that you watch the whole of the Black Hebrew Israelites’ video, which includes a long, interesting passage, in which the Covington Catholic boys engage in a mostly thoughtful conversation with the Black Hebrew Israelite preacher.
 Throughout the conversation, they disrespect him only once—to boo him when he says something vile about gays and lesbians.
 (Also interesting is the section at the very end of the video, in which—after the boys have left—the Black Hebrew Israelites are approached by some police officers.
-The preacher had previously spent time castigating police and “the penal code,” so I thought this would be an lively exchange, but the Israelites treat the cops with tremendous courtesy and gratitude and when they leave, the pastor describes them as “angels,” so let that be a lesson about the inadvisability of thinking you can predict how an exchange with a Black Hebrew Israelite will end up.)
+The preacher had previously spent time castigating police and “the penal code,” so I thought this would be a lively exchange, but the Israelites treat the cops with tremendous courtesy and gratitude, and when they leave the pastor describes them as “angels.”
+So let that be a lesson about the inadvisability of thinking you can predict how an exchange with a Black Hebrew Israelite will end up.)

 I have watched every bit of video I can find of the event, although more keep appearing.
 I have found several things that various of the boys did and said that are ugly, or rude, or racist.
-Some boys did a Tomahawk chop when Phillips walks into their group.
-There is a short video of a group who seem to be from the high school verbally harassing two young women as the women walk past them.
-In terms of the school itself, Covington Catholic High School apparently has a game day tradition of students painting their skin black for “black-out days,” but any attempt by the school to cast this as innocent fun is undercut by a photograph of a white kid in black body paint leering at a black player on an opposing team.
+Some boys did a tomahawk chop when Phillips walked into their group.
+There is a short video of a group that seems to be from the high school verbally harassing two young women as the women walk past it.
+In terms of the school itself, Covington Catholic High School apparently has a game-day tradition of students painting their skin black for “black-out days,” but any attempt by the school to cast this as innocent fun is undercut by a photograph of a white kid in black body paint leering at a black player on an opposing team.

-How could the elite media—The New York Times, let’s say—have protected itself from this event, which has served to reinforce millions of Americans’ belief that traditional journalistic outlets are purveyors of “fake news?”
-It might have hewed to a concept that once went by the quaint term “journalistic ethics.”
-Among other things, journalistic ethics held that if you didn’t have the reporting to support a story, and if that story had the potential to hurt its subjects, and if those subjects were private citizens, and if they were moreover minors?
-You didn’t run the story.
-You kept reporting it, you let yourself get scooped, and you accepted that speed is not the highest value.
+How could the elite media—The New York Times, let’s say—have protected themselves from this event, which has served to reinforce millions of Americans’ belief that traditional journalistic outlets are purveyors of “fake news”?
+They might have hewed to a concept that once went by the quaint term “journalistic ethics.”
+Among other things, journalistic ethics held that if you didn’t have the reporting to support a story, and if that story had the potential to hurt its subjects, and if those subjects were private citizens, and if they were moreover minors, you didn’t run the story.
+You kept reporting it; you let yourself get scooped; and you accepted that speed is not the highest value.
 Otherwise, you were the trash press.

 At 8:30 yesterday morning, as I was typing this essay, The New York Times emailed me.
 The subject line was “Ethics Reminders for Freelance Journalists.”
 (I have occasionally published essays and reviews in the Times).
 It informed me, inter alia, that the Times expected all of its journalists, both freelance and staff, “to protect the integrity and credibility of Times journalism.”
-This meant, in part, safeguarding the Times’s “reputation for fairness and impartiality.”
+This meant, in part, safeguarding the Times’ “reputation for fairness and impartiality.”

-I am prompted to issue my own Ethics Reminders for The New York Times.
-Here they are: You were partly responsible for the election of Donald Trump because you are the most influential newspaper in the country, and you are not fair or impartial.
+I am prompted to issue my own ethics reminders for The New York Times.
+Here they are: You were partly responsible for the election of Trump because you are the most influential newspaper in the country, and you are not fair or impartial.
 Millions of Americans believe you hate them and that you will causally harm them.
 Two years ago, they fought back against you, and they won.
 If Trump wins again, you will once again have played a small but important role in that victory.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.